nqiao/Traffic-Sign-Classifier/writeup.md

 As a first step, I decided to convert the images to grayscale because grayscale image has only one layer which could decrease the number of parameters in the neural network and save training time.

 As the last step, I normalized the image data.
 In my opinion, convolutional neural networks don't rely on normalization much.
 I did because the course suggested to do so and it might increase the efficiency of the CNN.
 Since the result of normalization is in the range of [-1,1], it's unable to plot the result.

+I tried data augmentation with Keras's ImageDataGenerator, including rotation, vertical and horizontal movement, but the result is not ideal: 80% validation accuracy.
+This implementation can be checked in the *Augmentor_Keras.ipynb*.